LassiHeikkila/ComputerSecurityProject2022/README.md

 ### Upgraded firmware
 The exploit doesn't work after upgrading device firmware to the latest available version, which at the time of writing was 1.1.19.
 During initial setup, the device offered to do automatic updates, so unless a user intentionally wants to remain insecure, the vulnerability is mitigated soon after installing the device.

+## Reproducing `CVE-2021-4045` on C100

+### Original firmware

+The C100 came with firmware version 1.1.15 out of the box and the exploit did not seem to work.

 ## References
 ### Literature